elena-off/sssp-loihiemulator/README.md

 9. {'num_nodes': 6, 'edge_tuples': [(0, 1), (0, 3), (0, 5), (1, 2), (1, 4), (2, 3), (4, 5)], 'costs_edges': array([10,  8,  8,  8,  2,  7,  3], dtype=uint8), 'num_bits': 6}
 10. {'num_nodes': 7, 'edge_tuples': [(0, 1), (0, 2), (0, 3), (0, 4), (0, 5), (0, 6), (1, 2), (1, 3), (1, 4), (1, 5), (1, 6), (2, 3), (2, 4), (2, 5), (2, 6), (3, 4), (3, 5), (3, 6), (4, 5), (4, 6), (5, 6)], 'costs_edges': array([ 4,  7,  2, 10,  9,  7, 10,  8,  6,  6,  1,  7,  7,  8,  3,  6,  2,
         5,  6,  3,  5], dtype=uint8), 'num_bits': 7}

+## Random Graph Generator
+The random graph generator can be used to produce more random graph dictionaries such as the ones above.
+It also calculates and outputs the solutions to the SSSP as calculated using the Dijkstra algorithm.